elisa-laviolette/archeosync/README.md

 5. Click OK to create QField projects for each selected recording area

 **Project Naming**: When a level is defined, QField project names will be the display name of the recording area followed by '_' and the content of the Next level column.
 For example: "Test Area_A" or "Excavation Site_Level 1".
 If no level is defined, only the recording area name is used.

+**Background Image Processing**: When a background image is selected, the system will automatically clip the raster to the recording area boundary with a configurable offset (default: 20 cm).
+This ensures the background image extends slightly beyond the recording area for better context in the field.
+The original raster remains unchanged, and the clipped version is used only for the QField project.

+The raster processing service uses GDAL for high-quality clipping operations and handles:
+- Coordinate system transformations
+- Temporary file management
+- Buffer zone creation around recording areas
+- GeoTIFF output format for maximum compatibility
+- Automatic cleanup of temporary files

 ### Import Data